sde-coursepack/sde-coursepack.github.io/modules/patterns/_posts/2000-03-08-Three-Layer-Architecture.md

 ## [Presentation Layer](https://github.com/sde-coursepack/ThreeLayerBooks/tree/master/src/main/java/edu/virginia/cs/threelayer/presentation)

-You'll notice the Presentation Layer has two classes, both, in this case, with a `main` function.
+You'll notice the Presentation Layer has two classes in the main branch, both, in this case, with a `main` function.
 This is because I intentionally made two different "front-ends" for the BestSeller application.

+You can also checkout the gui branch where I implemented a simple JavaFX UI for the BestSellers app, but be aware that it requires additional installation and setup that we will cover in the JavaFX GUI unit of the course.

 ### Arguments Version